-Among U.S. equity holdings, the Portfolio's investments had positive returns for the six months ended June 30, 2011, and solid gains for the 12 months ended June 30, 2011.
-For the 12-month period, the Small-Cap Stock Fund, Value Fund, and Blue Chip Growth Fund outperformed their benchmarks and had strong positive absolute returns.
-The Mid-Cap Growth Fund and Mid-Cap Value Fund had strong positive absolute returns but underperformed their benchmarks due to stock selection in the industrials & business services and financials sectors.
-In the last six months of the reporting period, the Small-Cap Stock Fund, Mid-Cap Growth Fund, and Mid-Cap Value Fund produced strong absolute performance.
-The Small-Cap Stock Fund contributed to relative results, while the Mid-Cap Stock Fund and Mid-Cap Value Fund detracted primarily due to stock selection.
+Among U.S. equity holdings, the Portfolio was primarily invested in the Equity Index 500 Fund, which generated solid returns for the six and 12 months ended June 30, 2012.
+For the 12-month period, the Small-Cap Stock Fund and Blue Chip Growth Fund outperformed their benchmarks and had positive returns.
+The Value Fund had a slight negative return and underperformed its benchmark due to stock selection in the utilities sector.
+For the six-month period, the Small-Cap Stock Fund and Blue Chip Growth Fund produced strong returns and outperformed their respective benchmarks.
+The Value Fund and Mid-Cap Growth Fund had solid returns but underperformed their benchmarks due to stock selection in the information technology sector.